Netcracker/qubership-hue/docs/public/installation.md

 #### Prepare TLS/SSL Certificate

-You can use two options to get TLS/SSL certificates.
+You can use the below two options to get the TLS/SSL certificates.

 1. Using manual certificate for Hue.